Rick-Man-God/wiki-official/start-the-xel-miner.md

       --opencl-vwidth 	  Vector width of local work size (1 - 256, default: calculated) -o, --url=URL               URL of mining server
   -p, --pass        Password for mining server
-  -P, --phrase    Secret Passphrase for Elastic account
+  -P, --phrase    Secret Passphrase for XEL account
-      --protocol              Display dump of protocol-level activities -q, --quiet                 Display minimal output -r, --retries            Number of times to retry if a network call fails (Default: Retry indefinitely) -R, --retry-pause        Time to pause between retries (Default: 10 sec) -s, --scan-time          Max time to scan work before requesting new work (Default: 60 sec) --test-miner      Run the Miner using JSON formatted work in --test-vm         Run the Parser / Compiler using the ElasticPL source code in --test-avoidcache   	  Do not save metadata
+      --protocol              Display dump of protocol-level activities -q, --quiet                 Display minimal output -r, --retries            Number of times to retry if a network call fails (Default: Retry indefinitely) -R, --retry-pause        Time to pause between retries (Default: 10 sec) -s, --scan-time          Max time to scan work before requesting new work (Default: 60 sec) --test-miner      Run the Miner using JSON formatted work in --test-vm         Run the Parser / Compiler using the XEL ePL source code in --test-avoidcache   	  Do not save metadata
       --test-block 	  Block-id for test run
 	  --test-cont-bounty      Search for bounties within test-vm environment --test-cont-pow         Search for proof-of-work within test-vm environment --test-work 	  Work-id for test run
 	  --test-limit-storage 			Only allow storage sizes up to --test-multiplicator <32-byte-hex>	Multiplicator for testrun: must be exactly 32 hex chars --test-publickey <32-byte-hex>		Publickey for testrun: must be exactly 32 hex chars --test-stdin		                    Read storage values from stdin